Synopsis

 move-unmanaged

-move-unmanaged discovers target entries that are not currently managed and offers to move them into the organized source tree.
+move-unmanaged discovers target entries that are not currently managed and offers to move them into the skills-organized/ source tree.

 check-overlap